SchlenkR/applied_fsharp_challenge/artikel/11 - Appendix.md

         }
 ```

-### III - Arithmetic operators
+### IV - Arithmetic operators

-Sometimes, you want to make some arithmetic calculation from a block's result *directly*, and not use the identifier of the bound value:
+Sometimes you want to make some arithmetic calculation from a `Block`'s result _directly_ and not use the identifier of the bound value:

 Instead of this...